 This is a public art professional development course for artists based in the San Antonio area on how to accomplish a public art commission.
 Artists will be selected based on the following criteria: 1) residency, 2) originality, 3) technique/innovation, 4) mentorship suitability.
-Artists must confirm availability to complete the two all-day Saturday sessions on September 9 and September 23, 2017.
-In addition to the two-day sessions, participants will be asked to complete an interim assignment.
+Artists must confirm availability to complete the mentorship course sessions and to complete an interim assignment.

-Contract Examples - Public Artists, Public Art Support Services, Collaborative Partners
+Contract Examples - Public Artists and Public Art Support Services

 Q: How do I apply?

-Q: How long are applicants eligible once placed in the pool?
+Q: How long are applicants eligible once placed on the pre-qualified list?

-A: Applicants are eligible for a two year term, and are then eligible to reapply.
+A: Applicants are eligible for a three-year term, and are then eligible to reapply.

 Q: What is the composition of the San Antonio Arts Commission’s Public Art Committee?

-A: The Public Art Committee is a seven member standing committee, consisting of Arts Commissioners.
+A: The Public Art Committee is a 12-member standing committee, consisting of Arts Commissioners.
 A list of members is available on our website.

 Q: How many public artists are on the current pre-qualified list, and is the list available for the public to view?

-A: Currently there are 178 active artists on the pre-qualified roster, which is available to view at http://publicartist.org/pasa/.
+A: Currently, there are 127 active artists on the pre-qualified roster.
+The list is available here.